 The Gang & Immigration Intelligence Team Enforcement Mission (GIITEM) is a statewide multi-agency task force led by the AZDPS Gang Enforcement Bureau.
 The mission of the Arizona State Gang Task Force is, in collaboration with citizens, partnered agencies and intelligence resources, to suppress criminal gangs and transnational crime.
-The task force also aims to deter criminal gang activity through investigations, arrest and prosecution, the dismantling of gang-related criminal enterprises, the deterrence of border-related crimes, and the disruption and dismantling of human smuggling organizations.
-The Gang Enforcement Bureau is comprised of four districts in Arizona: Northern, Central, Southern, and
+The task force also aims to deter criminal gang activity through investigations, arrest and prosecution, the dismantling of gang-related criminal enterprises, and the deterrence of border-related crimes.
+The Gang Enforcement Bureau is comprised of four districts in Arizona: Northern, Central, Southern, and Major Offenders.